core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Provisioning and management of Security Contexts: a Security Context must be established among the members of the security group.
 A secure mechanism must be used to generate, revoke and (re-)distribute keying material, communication policies and security parameters in the security group.
 The actual provisioning and management of the Security Context is out of the scope of this document.

-* Multicast data security ciphersuite: all members of a security group must agree on a ciphersuite to provide authenticity, integrity and confidentiality of messages in the group.
+* Multicast data security ciphersuite: all members of a security group must use the same ciphersuite to provide authenticity, integrity and confidentiality of messages in the group.
 The ciphersuite is specified as part of the Security Context.

 * Backward security: a new device joining the security group should not have access to any old Security Contexts used before its joining.
 This ensures that a new member of the security group is not able to decrypt confidential data sent before it has joined the security group.
 The adopted key management scheme should ensure that the Security Context is updated to ensure backward confidentiality.
 The actual mechanism to update the Security Context and renew the group keying material in the security group upon a new member's joining has to be defined as part of the group key management scheme.